Skip to main content

 75%

-• Engaging combat mechanics with a variety of weapons and abilities that keep gameplay fun and dynamic.
+• Engaging and fluid combat system with a variety of weapons and combos that makes playing as Death satisfying and fun.

 • story

-• “The story is much better written and far more compelling, with the horseman of Death having a much more complex story arc as he attempts to free his brother, the horseman of War, from damnation while wrestling with the guilt he bears from past actions.”
+• “The storytelling, worldbuilding, and characters are phenomenal throughout the whole franchise.
+The story is much better written and far more compelling, with the horseman Death having a much more complex arc as he attempts to free his brother War from damnation and later humanity, while wrestling with the guilt he bears from past actions; his emerging human compassion at odds with his cold, apathetic demeanor.”

 • gameplay

-• “The gameplay is phenomenal; fast-paced, with a ton of options and setups for a variety of playstyles.
-It's also forgiving yet challenging at the same time, surprisingly strategic too, and the puzzles are very entertaining and well thought out.”
+• “The gameplay is phenomenal; fast-paced, with tons of options and setups for a variety of playstyles.
+It's also forgiving but challenging at the same time, surprisingly strategic too, and the puzzles are very entertaining and well thought out.”

 • graphics